Don’t forget to check out our NEW schedule here!

-You may know New York Times bestselling author Michael Pollan from his previous books including Cooked, Food Rules, In Defense of Food, The Omnivore's Dilemma and The Botany of Desire.
+You may know New York Times bestselling author Michael Pollan from his previous books including Cooked, Food Rules, In Defense of Food, The Omnivore’s Dilemma, and The Botany of Desire.
 He’s become an expert in his various fields by doing what many other authors and journalists refuse: diving head-first into his subject material and trying on the philosophy for himself.
-This deeply researched book, “How to Change Your Mind: What the New Science of Psychedelics teaches us about Consciousness, Dying, Addiction, Depression, and Transcendence”, Michael goes beyond passive research and decides to include himself as a test subject.
-Below are our 5 Things we Learned (and loved) from the book.
+In this deeply researched book, “How to Change Your Mind: What the New Science of Psychedelics teaches us about Consciousness, Dying, Addiction, Depression, and Transcendence”, Michael goes beyond passive research and decides to include himself as a test subject.
+Below are the 5 Things we Learned (and loved) from the book.

 1.Psilocybin may have been a catalyst for human language development.